-Things to Avoid Before or After Getting Typhoid Vaccine
+Things to Avoid Before or After Getting the Typhoid Vaccine

 Before giving your child a typhoid vaccine, keep these things in mind:

-- This vaccine cannot be taken if your child is allergic to any component of the vaccine.
+- This vaccine cannot be given if your child is allergic to any component of the vaccine.
 The doctor must be made aware of allergies if any, much before the vaccination is given.

-- Your child must not be severely, or even moderately ill at the time of getting a vaccination.
+- Your child must not be even moderately ill at the time of getting a vaccination.

 - Anyone who has had a severe reaction to the previous dose of the same vaccine should not be given another dose.

 Although the typhoid vaccine is absolutely safe, your child may develop a fever for a day or two after the vaccine is taken.
 You need not panic.
-Visit the doctor immediately if the fever persists for long.
+Visit the doctor immediately if the fever persists for too long.

 What Happens If Your Child Misses the Dose

-You may worry that your toddler missed the vaccine at 9 months.
-You can still give it before she turns one.
-Moreover, TCV can be given to your child anytime after the age of 2 years.
+If you are worried that your toddler may have missed the vaccine at 9 months, don’t worry – you can still give it to her before she turns one.
+Moreover, TCV can be given to your child any time after the age of 2 years.
 Oral typhoid vaccine can be given after a child turns 6 years of age.
 Ask your paediatrician for more information.

 Possible Risks and Side-Effects of the Vaccine